Joint Replacement: Safe Use of Forearm Crutches

 Problem:

-Worn-out rubber buffers or smooth floors increase the risk of falling.
+Worn rubber pads or smooth floors increase the risk of falling.

 Solution:

-Regularly check the rubber buffers and replace them if necessary.
-Pay attention to non-slip footwear!
+Regularly check the rubber pads and replace them if necessary.
+Pay attention to non‑slip footwear!

 Error 3: Overload